niemasd/TreeN93/README.md

 Let *C*(*S*|*t*) denote a clustering of the sequences in a set *S* using a distance threshold *t* such that, for all pairs of elements (*u*,*v*) in *S*, if the TN93 distance between *u* and *v* is below *t*, *u* and *v* are placed in the same cluster, and the number of clusters is maximized.
 Let *N*(*S*|*t*) denote the number of clusters containing more than one element in *C*(*S*|*t*).
 TreeN93 outputs a clustering *C*(*S*|*t'*) that maximizes *N*(*S*|*t'*) over all possible *t'*.
 In other words, if you were to run HIV-TRACE using all possible thresholds *t* and then pick the threshold *t'* that yielded the clustering with the most non-singleton clusters, that would be the clustering output by TreeN93.

 ## Installation
-TreeN93 is written in Python 3 depends on the [TreeSwift](https://github.com/niemasd/TreeSwift) Python package.
+TreeN93 is written in Python 3 and depends on the [TreeSwift](https://github.com/niemasd/TreeSwift) Python package.
 Once TreeSwift is installed, simply download [TreeN93.py](https://github.com/niemasd/TreeN93/blob/master/TreeN93.py) to your machine and make it executable.

 ## Usage
 TreeN93 can be used as follows: